statistikat/surveysd/README.md

 Workflow
 --------

+A typical workflow with this package consists of three steps.
+To see these concepts in practice, please refer to the [getting started vignette](https://statistikat.github.io/surveysd/articles/surveysd.html).

--   Bootstrap samples are drawn with rescaled bootstrapping as described in `bla` in the function `draw.bootstrap()`.
+-   Bootstrap samples are drawn with rescaled bootstrapping in the function `draw.bootstrap()`.
 -   These samples can then be calibrated with an iterative proportional updating algorithm using `recalib()`.
 -   Finally, estimation functions can be applied over all bootstrap replicates with `calc.stError()`.

 Further reading
 ---------------

--   Simple syntax examples can be found in the [getting started vignette](https://statistikat.github.io/surveysd/articles/surveysd.html).
+More information can be found on the [github-pages site](https://statistikat.github.io/surveysd) for surveysd.

--   The methodology is covered in the [methodology vignette](https://statistikat.github.io/surveysd/articles/Methodology.html).
+-   The methodology is covered in the [methodology vignette](https://statistikat.github.io/surveysd/articles/methodology.html).
+-   A more comprehensive documentation of `calc.stError()` is available in the [error estimation vignette](http://xlwt0012:3838/users/decill/ssddocs/articles/error_estimation.html).